-When tooth decay reaches the pulp in your tooth’s interior it leads to infection and pain.
+When tooth decay becomes large it can lead to infection and pain.
 If this occurs, root canal therapy is necessary to relieve the pain, eliminate the infection, and save the tooth.
-Dr. Aimee Kraft and Dr. Eric Last use the latest technology for successful root canal procedures that are pain free.
-To schedule a consultation for a root canal or any dental procedure, please contact Aimee Kraft DDS and Eric Last DDS in Brooklyn Heights, New York City, or book your consultation online.
+Dr. Aimee Kraft uses the latest technology for successful root canal procedures that are pain free.
+To schedule a consultation for a root canal or any dental procedure, please contact Aimee Kraft DDS in Brooklyn Heights in New York, or book your consultation online.

 Patients with painful or damaged teeth often wonder whether they should just have the teeth pulled.
-However, because missing teeth can lead to other problems, it’s better to save the tooth with root canal therapy if possible.
+Missing teeth can lead to other problems.
+It is preferred to save the tooth with root canal therapy if possible.
 Having a root canal instead of an extraction prevents bone loss in your jaw, bite problems, and shifting of your teeth.